pacifics/PassDao/README.md

 ## The Dao Smart Contract

 Proposals can be to fund the Dao, to change the Dao rules or to send Eth to a contractor.
-For each proposal, shareholders vote after a set period, and during a debate period.
-Approved proposal can be executed during a period predefined in the Dao rules.
+For each proposal, shareholders vote after a set period and during a debate period called board meeting.

 Main functions: